sphinx-gallery/sphinx-gallery/doc/configuration.rst

 .. _warning_on_error:

-Never Fail the build on error
+Never fail the build on error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sphinx-Gallery can be configured to only log warnings when examples fail.
 This means that sphinx will only exit with a non-zero exit code if the ``-W`` flag is passed to ``sphinx-build``.
 This can be enabled by setting::